ReasoningBank: Scaling Agent Self-Evolving with Reasoning Memory: Analysis

-~ We find that the strategies in \ours{} are not flat or monolithic, but instead evolve over time, exhibiting emergent behaviors that resemble the learning dynamics of RL~\citep{wang2025emergent}.
-As illustrated in Figure~\ref{fig: evolving_strategy}, a memory item in \ours{} could gradually evolve during test-time learning process.
+\paragraph{Emergent behaviors with \ours{}.}~ We find that the strategies in \ours{} are not flat or monolithic, but instead evolve over time, exhibiting emergent behaviors that resemble the learning dynamics of RL~\citep{wang2025emergent}.
+As illustrated in a human case study in Figure~\ref{fig: evolving_strategy}, memory items describing a specific strategy ``\textit{User-Specific Information Navigation}'' in \ours{} could gradually evolve during test-time learning process.
 It starts from execution-oriented or procedural strategies (e.g., find navigation links), where the agent follows straightforward action rules.
 It then progresses to adaptive self-reflections such as re-verifying identifiers to reduce simple mistakes.
 With more experiences, the same memory item evolves into adaptive checks, where the agent systematically leverages available search or filters to ensure completeness before results.
 Finally, it eventually matures into compositional strategies such as cross-referencing task requirements and reassessing options.
 This evolution highlights how \ours{} enables agents to refine strategies from low-level actions to high-level reasoning during test-time learning.